swaptacular/swpt_accounts/protocol.rst

    the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.

+debtor_url : string
+   An URL for obtaining information about the account's debtor.
+This provides a reliable way for creditors to get up-to-date information about the debtor.

 last_outgoing_transfer_date : date
    The date of the latest transfer (not counting interest payments), for which the owner of the account was the sender.
 If there have